My Journey Into the Healing Arts

 Most recently, another healing modality has come into my energy field.
 In 2017, Access Consciousness® came to light.
 Access was being brought to my attention repeatedly and I decided it warranted my looking into it.
 After doing so, I decided to pursue learning the modality.
 In July, 2018, I became a certified Access Bars practitioner.

 In September 2018, I decided to go down the rabbit hole a little further with sound healing.
 Although, I had been using sound in my healing practice for many years, I was really intrigued with the course work offered through the Vibrational Sound Association.
 I participated in their six day intensive training course and became a Certified Vibrational Sound Therapy Practitioner (CVSTP).
-The Zen Himalayan bowls used in this modality are amazing tools as they are designed specifically for vibration.
+The Zen Himalayan bowls used in this modality are amazing tools as they are designed specifically for vibration and meant to be placed on or near the body.

 What has evolved from all of the above?
 Well, we have built a structure housing my “rock shop”, a work room for classes/energy healing sessions, Tibetan and quartz singing bowl meditations/sound baths and an area for creating wire art jewelry.
 Paul calls the shop “Ann’s Playhouse” and indeed it is.